West Coast Expressway: Route background

 The northern terminus of the expressway will be located at Changkat Jering on the North–South Expressway Northern Route.
 The southern terminus will be located at Banting on Federal Route 31.
 The expressway will have interchanges to Trong, Beruas, Changkat Cermin, Sitiawan, Lekir, Teluk Intan, Hutan Melintang, Sabak Bernam, Sungai Besar, Sekinchan, Tanjung Karang, Kuala Lumpur–Kuala Selangor Expressway at Assam Jawa, Kapar, New North Klang Straits Bypass, New Klang Valley Expressway at Bukit Raja, Federal Highway at Klang, Sri Andalas, Shah Alam Expressway near Jalan Kebun and South Klang Valley Expressway.

-12 sites have been identified as rest and services area with each area will have 2 petrol stations.
+12 sites have been identified as rest and service areas, with each area having 2 petrol stations.

 Tolls

-The expressway implements closed toll system where rates are calculated between entry and exit of the expressway.
+The expressway implements a closed toll system where rates are calculated between entry and exit of the expressway.
 However toll collections are not implemented in Federal Route 5 upgraded sections, making the closed toll section divided into three sections, including the short section of Hutan Melintang - Teluk Intan as well where vehicles still need to go through entry and exit tolls despite not having interchanges in between.

-As for now toll collection has begun in all the opened sections.
+As for now, toll collection has begun in all the opened sections.